A1 - Driving semiconductor metasurfaces to lasing

 This project will develop lasing metasurfaces based on III-V and II-VI semiconductor nanostructures in order to realize coherent light emission featuring designed beam shapes.
 Three fabrication routes will be explored in parallel, all of which are based on well-established concepts from solid-state lasers.
 The realized active metasurfaces will then be evaluated on their coherent emission characteristics in the far-field.
-We will gain understanding of how the lasing modes within the metasurfaces evolve in space and time, and define the emission properties by spatially variant arrangement of the individual metasurface building blocks.
+We will gain understanding of how the lasing modes within the metasurfaces evolve in space and time and define the emission properties through spatially variant arrangement of the individual metasurface building blocks.

 Primary doctoral supervisors: Prof. Dr. Carsten Ronning (FSU, firstname.lastname@example.org, www.acp.uni-jena.de/ronning), Prof. Dr. Hoe Tan (ANU), ), Prof. Dr. Isabelle Staude (FSU), Prof. Dr. Lan Fu (ANU), Prof. Dr. C. Jagadish (ANU)

 Entangled quantum states are the most important resource for quantum science and technology.
 In photonics, such quantum states are often generated using nonlinear optical effects like spontaneous parametric down conversion in materials with second-order nonlinearity.
 A precise control over the properties of the generated photons is thereby highly desirable.
 Photonic metasurfaces clearly offer the possibility to control all aspects of linear light propagation and hold great potential for quantum optics as well, where the freedom in tailoring the properties of non-classical states generated by spontaneous frequency conversion in metasurfaces may enable the realization of novel applications of quantum phenomena.
 This project will investigate this potential with the aim of fully controlling the spatial distribution and spatial entanglement of two-photon quantum states.